sillsdev/git-crypt-for-windows/README.md

   2. The `git` client is intalled in `C:\Program Files\Git` and that `git-crypt.exe`
      should be installed in `C:\Program Files\Git\cmd`.
 This is the default location that is used by the installer and can be changed by the user.

+## Pre-built Installer
+A pre-built installer is available in this repo at [Installer/git-crypt-setup.exe](Installer/git-crypt-setup.exe)

 ## Building `git-crypt` for Windows

 To build `git-crypt.exe`: